 VI.
-Community of Practice Requirements
+Community of Practice Preceptor Requirements

-B. Preceptor Requirements
+A. Preceptor Requirements

-- Be available for at least 8 half-day sessions with your student. - At the beginning of the rotation discuss educational objectives and student expectations.
-This will be an opportunity to review the student's personal Development Plan. - Review and discuss the session goals with your student at the beginning of each session. - Meet regularly with the student to provide feedback regarding their performance. - Provide guidance on student H&P writing and choice of best patients to write H&Ps. - Notify the COP Coordinator at any point if there are any issues or concerns with a student. - Make arrangements in advance for alternative scheduling options, if you will be out of the office.
+- Be available for at least 8 half-day sessions with your students. - At the beginning of the rotation discuss educational objectives and student expectations.
+This will be an opportunity to review the student's Personal Development Plan (PDP). - Review and discuss the session goals with your student at the beginning of each session. - Meet regularly with the student to provide feedback regarding their performance. - Provide guidance on student H&P writing and choice of best patients to write H&Ps. - Notify the COP Coordinator at any point if there are any issues or concerns with a student. - Make arrangements in advance for alternative scheduling options if you will be out of the office.
 If this is not possible, please contact the COP Coordinator for temporary reassignment of the student.